campbellmarianna/Simply_Plan/README.md

     - Use protio.io
 ​
 ## Friday - Polish
-[List of tasks needed to polish and ship to the app store]
+[List of tasks needed to polish and ship]
 - task 1
 - task 2
 - task 3